YangletLiu/RL4QC/datasets_generator/sycamore/README.md

     https://github.com/Fanerst/simulate_sycamore/tree/main

-   You can put datasets_generator/sycamore/Circuit2Tensor.py into the examples folder of the simulate_sycamore project for converting the format of the circuit file.
+   You can put datasets_generator/sycamore/Circuit2Tensor.py into the examples folder of the simulate_sycamore project to convert the format of the circuit file.

    The resulting Tensors and Labels files are: